Exponential mixing of geodesic flows for geometrically finite hyperbolic manifolds with cusps: Introduction

 Recall $M=\Gamma\backslash\H^{d+1}$.
 Consider the Laplace operator $\Delta_M$ on $M$.
-Lax and Phillips completely described its spectrum on $L^2(M)$.
+Lax and Phillips completely described its spectrum on $L^2(M)$ when $M$ has infinite volume \cite{LP}.
 The half line $[d^2/4,\infty)$ is the continuous spectrum and it contains no embedded eigenvalues.
 The rest of the spectrum (point spectrum) is finite and starting at $\delta (d/2-\delta)$ if $\delta>d/2$ and is empty if $\delta\leq d/2$.
 Let $S$ be the set of eigenvalues of $\Delta_M$.
 The resolvent of the Laplacian is well-defined and analytic on$\{\Re s>d/2,\ s(d-s)\notin S\}$.
-Guillarmou and Mazzeo showed that $R_M(s)$ has a meromorphic continuation to the whole complex plan as an operator from $C^\infty_c(M)$ to $C^\infty(M)$ with poles of finite rank \cite{GM}.
+Guillarmou and Mazzeo showed that $R_M(s)$ has a meromorphic continuation to the whole complex plane as an operator from $C^\infty_c(M)$ to $C^\infty(M)$ with poles of finite rank \cite{GM}.
 These poles are called resonances.
 Patterson showed that on the line $\Re s= \delta$, the point $s=\delta$ is the unique pole of $\Gamma(s-\frac{d}{2}+1)R_M(s)$ and it is a simple pole \cite{Pat1}.
-We use Theorem \ref{main thm} to further obtain a resonance free region. \begin{thm} There exists $\eta>0$ such that on the half-plane $ \Re s>\delta-\eta$, $s=\delta$ is the only resonance for the resolvent $R_M(s)$ if $\delta\notin d/2-\N_{\geq 1}$; otherwise, $R_M(s)$ is analytic on $\Re s>\delta-\eta$. \end{thm} In the convex cocompact case, a resonance free region of the resolvent is closely related with a zero free region of the Selberg zeta function.
+We use Theorem \ref{main thm} to further obtain a resonance-free region. \begin{thm} There exists $\eta>0$ such that on the half-plane $ \Re s>\delta-\eta$, $s=\delta$ is the only resonance for the resolvent $R_M(s)$ if $\delta\notin d/2-\N_{\geq 1}$; otherwise, $R_M(s)$ is analytic on $\Re s>\delta-\eta$. \end{thm} In the convex cocompact case, a resonance-free region of the resolvent is closely related to a zero free region of the Selberg zeta function.
 But in the geometrically finite case, such relation is not well understood except for the surface case.